 You can use the Skyward Airspace Map to find the precise latitude and longitude of your proposed operation.

-The field labeled “Description of your proposed operation” may seem small, but this is where you’ll provide detailed information on your use case and all the measures you’ll be taking to ensure your operation is just as safe as a standard operation under Part 107.
+The field labeled “Waiver Safety Explanation” may seem small, but this is where you’ll describe your proposed operation, possible operational risks, and methods to lessen/mitigate those risks to demonstrate that your operation is just as safe as a standard operation under Part 107.
 Use a separate text editor because the web form text window isn’t exactly user friendly.
 This will also allow you to save the description for future reference or use.

 Methods of meeting the performance based standards may include: